Glenn Ellison: Honors and awards

 Ellison is a Fellow of the American Academy of Arts and Sciences, the Econometric Society, and the Society for the Advancement of Economic Theory, and has received several awards, including an Alfred P. Sloan Research Fellowship and a fellowship from the Center for Advanced Studies in the Behavioral Sciences.
 He has served on the National Science Foundation Economics Panel and as a council member for the Econometric Society.

 Personal life

 Ellison married Sara Fisher Ellison, a senior lecturer in economics at MIT.
 They have three daughters, Caroline, Anna, and Kate.
-Caroline is known for her work as the CEO of Alameda Research, a defunct cryptocurrency trading firm tied to the collapse of FTX, for which she has pleaded guilty to multiple financial crimes.
+Caroline is known for her work as the CEO of Alameda Research, a defunct cryptocurrency trading firm tied to the collapse of FTX, for which she pleaded guilty to financial crimes and sentenced to two years in federal prison.

 Ellison spends time as a math coach for schoolchildren and wrote textbooks for the purpose.